classic-terra/terra-operator/README.md

 Congratulations you have now installed the Terra-Operator on your k8s cluster.

 ### TerradNode CRD (v1alpha)
 The TerradNode CRD is a custom resource definition managed by the Terra-Operator which provides the base layer for any terra node running on Kubernetes.
-Its job is simply to spin up a `terrad` daemon running in a initialized state with Tendermint consensus (BPOS) and networking components to work with the target `ChainId` using the desired `NodeImage`.
+Its job is simply to spin up a `terrad` daemon running in a initialized state with Tendermint consensus (BPOS) and networking components targeting the `ChainId` using the desired `NodeImage` client.

-The TerradNode consists of a `pod` running the `NodeImage` vs the target `ChainId` with the following containerPorts exposed: `1317` (LCD), `26656` (P2P), `26657` (RPC) & `26660` (Prometheus).
+The TerradNode consists of a `pod` running the `NodeImage` client vs a desired version of the Terra blockchain identified by the `ChainId` with the following containerPorts exposed: `1317` (LCD), `26656` (P2P), `26657` (RPC) & `26660` (Prometheus).
 Furthermore it kick-starts the `terrad start` command to ensure the node is initialized and running either as a `light-node` or a `full-node` depending on the `IsFullNode` value of the TerradNodeSpec.
 It also creates a `service` which exposes the LCD, RPC & P2P containerPorts to clients outside your Kubernetes cluster (e.g. `terra-station`).

 #### How to install TerradNode CRD
 From the root of the Terra-Operator repo run the following command: